japan-biographical-db/jbdb.github.io/persons.md

 #### Sources

-Lastly, please select the source you have used to gather the information on this person.
-You can search or scroll through the the dropdown of sources to see whether it is already present or not:
+As the last piece of information, please select the source(s) you have used to gather the information on this person.
+You can search or scroll through the the dropdown of sources to see whether they are already present or not:

 ![Select source](../img/select-source.png)

-If the source(s) you have used is/are not present, please make sure to [add a source entry](https://japan-biographical-db.github.io/sources/adding-a-source) first in the [add-source view](https://jbdb.jp/#!/jbdb/database/add-source).
+If the source(s) you have used is/are not present, please make sure to [add a source entry](https://japan-biographical-db.github.io/sources/adding-a-source) first in the [add-source view](https://jbdb.jp/#/database/add-source).
 You can simply open a new browser tab for that and head to the sources view.<sup id="a3">[3](#f3)</sup>

 Additionally, you can enter the page numbers of the selected source(s) and a general comment on this person or the entry: